-- Coat a large saute pan generously with olive oil and put over medium high heat.
+- Coat a large saute pan with olive oil and put over MEDIUM-HIGH heat.
 Add chicken and cook and stir until chicken is no longer pink.
 Add pesto and stir to combine.
-Turn heat down to low and let mixture simmer while preparing bread dough.
+Turn heat down to LOW and let mixture simmer while preparing bread dough.

 - Place one of the thawed bread loaves on to a large floured board.
-Roll out with a rolling pin, pulling and stretching with hands if necessary, until it is a 15" x 9" rectangle.
-With a sharp knife make 11 or 12 cuts at edges of dough in towards center about 2" in length.
-Leave at least a 3" solid strip down center of dough for filling.
+Roll out with a rolling pin, pulling and stretching with hands if necessary, until it is a 15- x 9-inch rectangle.
+With a sharp knife make 11 or 12 cuts at edges of dough in towards center about 2-inches in length.
+Leave at least a 3-inch solid strip down center of dough for filling.